Our events, onsite and online, help to share Bloomberg School knowledge in compelling ways and in partnership with a robust network of collaborators.

 The Vulnerability of Health Care in Conflict: Ukraine and Beyond

-In our April 13 event, public health leaders will provide context and recommend action in response to the violence against hospitals, medical personnel, and other health care workers in ongoing conflicts in Ukraine, Myanmar, Tigray, and elsewhere.
+In our April 13, 2022, public health leaders will provide context and recommend action in response to the violence against hospitals, medical personnel, and other health care workers in ongoing conflicts in Ukraine, Myanmar, Tigray, and elsewhere.

 Professorship Dedication Ceremonies